LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - introduced `flutter_clean_architecture` package and refactored the whole project to its directives and API
-- implemented `GetSearchedMoviesUseCase` in version for web (no multi-isolates) and desktop with the usecase factory
+- used `BackgroundUseCase` for searched movies query alternatively with `UseCase` for web in `GetSearchedMoviesUseCaseFactory` factory
 - extracted generic methods for sending data from usecases via `Stream` or between-isolates message
+- then simplified `GetSearchedMoviesUseCaseFactory` to the basic `UseCase` (no multi-isolates) to allow for clean mocking in tests (see details below)
 - simplified `MovieListState` as a consequence of replacing `riverpod`'s `StateNotifier` architecture with `flutter-clean-architecture`'s `refreshUI` - but unsure whether direct exposing of its fields is a good practise?
-- introdueced `get_it`'`
+- replaced `Riverpod` DI with `get_it`
+- introduced handling all exceptions by logging or rethrowing them to `Controllers` which then handle them

 #